 Molds are one of a variety of biological contaminants which can be present in human structures, including in residential housing.
 Some molds have been identified as possible contributors to illness, particularly in infants, elderly, and people with suppressed immune systems and those with allergies or asthma.
 Such cases usually involve property with defective siding, poor construction, water penetration problems, improper ventilation or leaking plumbing.
 In a few cases, these problems have led to the growth of molds which caused medical conditions in some people.
 Buyers, if concerned about potentially harmful molds, should arrange for inspection by a qualified professional.
-Information on moisture intrusion and mold problems associated with human structures can be found here.
+Information on moisture intrusion and mold problems associated with human structures can be found on the Oregon Health Authority's "Mold in Your Home" webpage.

-Inspection, discovery and evaluation of specific water intrusion or mold problems requires extremely specialized training and is well beyond the scope of a real estate licensee's expertise.
+Inspection, discovery and evaluation of specific water intrusion or mold problems require extremely specialized training and is well beyond the scope of a real estate licensee's expertise.
 Buyers are advised to hire appropriately trained professionals to inspect the property if the Buyer is concerned about the possibility of harmful molds.